danieljohnson2/HomeSoil/README.md

 Home Soil Bukkit Plugin

-An upcoming plugin from the Brothers Johnson, this plugin will support a PVP game with limited building; chunks will regenerate so you can only build on your "home soil".
+An upcoming plugin from the Brothers Johnson, this plugin will support a PVP game with limited building; chunks will regenerate so you can only persistently build on your "home soil".